srsampson/SingleCarrier/README.md

-#### SingleCarrier
+#### SingleCarrier Modem
-A QPSK Single Carrier Testing Program
+A QPSK Single Carrier 1600 Baud Coherent Modem for Voice and Data

-1600 Baud QPSK or 3000 bit/sec with BPSK pilots.
+1600 Baud QPSK or 3000 bit/sec
+Uses BPSK Pilots for Coherency and Syncronization

-One (1) frame of BPSK pilots, and eight (8) frames of QPSK data.
-The BPSK pilots are used to make this a coherent modem, where the transmitted pilots are compared to what was received.
+One (1) frame of BPSK pilots (also used for sync), and eight (8) frames of QPSK data.

+#### Examples
 This spectrum produced with: $ ./qpsk

 ![My image](https://raw.githubusercontent.com/srsampson/SingleCarrier/master/spectrum-filtered.png)